-Not available at CB East
+Not available at CB East (9 weeks, .5 credit)

 Regional American fare will be prepared as students explore the amazing variety of foods found throughout our country.
 Food labs include main dishes, side dishes and desserts with an emphasis on food preparation, safety and sanitation.
-A variety of demonstrations and videos enhance the learning experience.
 Current topics related to nutrition and the food industry are discussed.
 There are cooking competitions in this course for students to demonstrate their learning.
 There are no prerequisites for this course.